UCMJ Military Defense Lawyers

 About UCMJ Defense and Our Commitment to Military Personnel

 UCMJ Defense, led by attorneys Waddington and Gonzalez, has a strong record defending military members across the United States.
-While headquartered in Florida, we provide dedicated representation for service members at Fort Liberty and other military installations.
+While headquartered in Florida, we provide dedicated representation for service members at Fort Bragg and other military installations.
 Our thorough knowledge of military administrative law equips us to advocate effectively on your behalf.

 Administrative separation boards review cases where the military considers discharging a service member for various reasons, including misconduct or unsatisfactory performance.
 Understanding the board’s process is essential for preparing an effective defense and protecting your military career and benefits.